Subha907/cf-demo-emp-crud/README.md

 ## prod
-If we want to push the app with prod configuration then use the following command line [specify the app name of prod configuartion]: cf push -f manifest.yml employee-management-dev
+If we want to push the app with prod configuration then use the following command line [specify the app name of prod configuartion]: cf push -f manifest.yml employee-management-prod

 After pushing the app with prod configuration then set the Environment Variables used in the manifest file